 They were cleaned up and taken to Manila by destroyer.
 Phil could not believe how young the sailors looked on the ship.
 When they arrived in Manila, they were taken to a tent city and processing center.
 The Americans had a yellow color to their skin.
 The reason for this is that they were taking afabrine to prevent Malaria.
 It was at this processing center that Phil and the other freed POWs received new shoes and uniforms.
 This was the first time in three and a half years that they were given new shoes and uniforms.

 Phil for the first time wondered what would be waiting for him at home.
 By bus, the former POWs were taken back to Manila.
-There, they boarded a ship for home.
+There, he boarded the Simon Bolivar for San Francisco arriving on October 21, 1945.
 During the trip, Phil began cutting hair again.